 Bhang is a traditional drink that hails from northern India.
 It’s directly associated with the Hindu deity, Shiva, who is believed to drink bhang continuously to enhance his/her powers.
 Also referred to as lord of the bhang, Shiva descended from the Hindu Kush mountain range, bringing his/her drink as a gift to humankind.

-Technically, Bhang is the paste made from the flowers and leaves of the female marijuana plant.
+Technically, Bhang is the paste made from the flowers and leaves of the female marijuana plant(you can use for it Blueberry Cheesecake or any of you favorite strain).
 The paste is made by soaking the flowers and leaves in water, and then grinding them until they form said paste.

 Once a paste is created, it is then rolled into balls referred to as bhang goli.
 To make the traditional drink—bhang thandai—the bhang goli paste balls are mixed with milk, ground nuts, and a variety of spices.
 Depending on the region bhang is being made, it sometimes contains yogurt.